-This connection may be easy to make when you have years of experience in a similar position.
-If you’re new to the industry or looking for your first job, this may appear a bit more challenging — but not impossible.
-In this case, Paola Accettola, principal and CEO of True North HR, recommends using courses taken in university and projects you worked on as experience.
+This connection may be easy to make when you have years of experience When you’re looking for your first job, however, this may seem challenging — but it is possible.
+In this case, Paola Accettola, principal and CEO of True North HR, recommends using courses taken during college and projects you worked on as experience.

-“When you tie in … the skills that you learned in your education, it helps your interviewer and employer understand… how those experiences make you the best fit for the role,” she explains.
+“When you tie in the skills that you learned in your education, it helps your interviewer and employer understand how those experiences make you the best fit for the role,” she explains.
 “Connecting the dots in your education, work, and volunteer experience helps them gauge how all those skills can impact the team, especially acting in the role you applied for.”

 4. Prepare Your Questions